r8btx/Windows-Idler/README.md

 ## Advanced Usage

-Normally, you need to right-click a Windows PowerShell Script(.ps1) and click "Run with PowerShell" to execute the script.
+Normally, you need to right-click the Windows PowerShell Script(.ps1) and click "Run with PowerShell" to execute.
 But, if you create a shortcut file(.lnk), you can double click or even use "Shortcut key" to execute the script.

 How to setup: